Bulk-edge correspondence in nonunitary Floquet systems with chiral symmetry: Bulk-Edge correspondence

-{\it Dynamics:} Finally, we study dynamics of wavefunctions driven by the time-evolution operator $U$ in the case B with $L=25$ and the initial state $|\psi(0)\rangle=|-4\rangle\otimes|R\rangle$.
-Here, we introduce the probability to find a walker at site $n$ and time $t$, $P(n,t)\equiv\sum_{s=L,R}|\psi_{n,s}(t)|^2$.
-Figure \ref{fig:time-evo}(a) demonstrates that the probabilities at two interfaces increase with increasing time, although the initial position is far from the interfaces.
-This digests peculiar phenomena of the $\PT$ symmetric nonunitary QW, since observation of edge states in unitary QWs requires that the initial state should be very close to the interface\cite{Kitagawa12b,Barkhofen16}.
-In Fig.\ \ref{fig:time-evo} (b), we show the probability near the interface $P(26,t)$ with $|\psi(0)\rangle=|26\rangle\otimes|R\rangle$ and find that the probability $P(26,t)$ increases exponentially with time.
-Taking Eqs.\ (\ref{eq:time-evo}) and (\ref{eq:quasienergy}) into account, this enhancement of probabilities is the manifestation of edge states with largest $\text{Im}(\varepsilon)$.
-This is confirmed by the dashed line in Fig.\ \ref{fig:time-evo} (b) showing
+Finally, we study dynamics of wavefunctions driven by the time-evolution operator $U^\prime$.
+From Fig. \ref{fig:eigen-value_state}, we can understand that the eigenstate with the largest $|\lambda|$ is one of topologically protected edge states.
+This suggests that topologically protected edge states would mainly contribute to the amplification of

+which corresponds to the corrected probability to find a photon in post-selected quantum systems \cite{xiao2017observation} or the intensity of light in classical systems with gain and loss \cite{regensburger2012parity} at a site $x$ and a time step $t$.\\ Figure \ref{fig:time-evolution} shows the time evolution of $P(x,t)$ with and without randomness, of which the former and latter respectively correspond to (b) and (a).
+When the randomness is absent and $\mathcal{PT}$ symmetry of $U^\prime$ is preserved, while almost all of eigenvalues are on the unit circle owing to $\mathcal{PT}$ symmetry, eigenvalues of edge states deviate from the unit circle.
+The reason why only edge states have complex quasienergy even when $w_j=w_\delta=0$ is that each edge state does not preserve $\mathcal{PT}$ symmetry due to the localization at a boundary.
+While eigenstates other than topologically protected edge states can break $\mathcal{PT}$ symmetry in general (see Appendix A for more details), only edge states have complex quasienergies with the parameter set in Fig. \ref{fig:time-evolution} (a).
+In this case, the top panel of Fig. \ref{fig:time-evolution} (a) clearly shows that $P(x,t)$ at two interfaces increase with increasing time steps, although the initial state $\ket{\psi(0)}=\ket{6}\otimes\ket{{\cal L}}$ is far from the interfaces.
+This is one of peculiar phenomena in $\mathcal{PT}$ symmetric nonunitary quantum walks, since observation of edge states in unitary quantum walks requires that the initial state should be very close to the interface \cite{kitagawa2012observation,barkhofen2017measuring}.
+On the other hand, when the randomness is induced and $\mathcal{PT}$ symmetry is broken, signals of topological edge states are difficult to see due to the amplification of other states, as shown in the top panel of Fig. \ref{fig:time-evolution} (b).
+Thereby the existence or absence of $\mathcal{PT}$ symmetry crucially affects the dynamics.
+In the bottom of Fig.\ \ref{fig:time-evolution}, we show the corrected probability near an interface $P(-30,t)$ with $\ket{\psi(0)}=|-30\rangle\otimes\ket{{\cal L}}$ and find that $P(-30,t)$ increases exponentially with time steps even when there is randomness.
+Taking Eqs.\ (\ref{eq:time-evolution}) and (\ref{eq:quasienergy}) into account, this enhancement of corrected probabilities is the manifestation of edge states with largest $\text{Im}(\varepsilon)$.
+The dashed line in Fig.\ \ref{fig:time-evolution} (b) showing